lukemorton/lukemorton.co.uk/src/content/articles/2020-05-10-every-team-helps-to-develop-software.md

 Think about Uber's ability to launch a new service, Uber Eats, in response to consumer demand for simple food delivery.
 Their software development teams were able to respond with technology at a rapid pace that enabled them to enter a competitive market with a compelling product.

-This is why disrupted organisations, such as banks, have to play catch-up feature by feature, rather than being able to innovate their services and software in parallel.
+The opposite is true for disrupted organisations, such as banks, as they have to play catch-up feature by feature, rather than being able to innovate their services and software in parallel.
 They have not embraced a sense and respond approach, they have not empowered their software development teams, and they haven't got every team in the organisation feeding into the process.

 For organisations to be transformed, they must ensure that every team is represented in the software development team.